nCounter Knowledge Base: Assays & Applications

 General

-nCounter technology is ideal for a wide range of discovery and translational research applications, including gene expression analysis, solid tumor profiling, immune-oncology profiling, gene fusion analysis, single-cell gene expression analysis, miRNA expression analysis, copy number variation analysis, lncRNA expression analysis, and ChIP-String expression analysis.
-Additionally, multiple analytes can be profiled within a single experiment, allowing for maximum flexibility on projects where simultaneous digital detection of RNA, DNA, and protein is paramount.
+nCounter technology is ideal for a wide range of discovery and translational research applications, including gene expression analysis, solid tumor profiling, immune-oncology profiling, gene fusion analysis, miRNA expression analysis, copy number variation analysis, and lncRNA expression analysis.

 There are three main differences between these two products: